Companion book now available!

 For full bibliographical details, see the main Bibliography on the Field Guide Index page.

-Edgar Whisenant had been an unknown Bible student until 1988, when he wrote and distributed two books, titled 88 Reasons Why the Rapture Could Be in 1988 and On Borrowed Time.
+The two books were often printed “back to back” as shown in this example.
 Their message was that the Rapture of the Church was to occur on the Jewish New Year, Rosh Hoshana, in 1988, sometime between Sept.
 11 and Sept.
 13. The 88 "proofs" of this were based on a collection of dates and calculations from Biblical and historical factors.

 Whisenant had no doubts about his date, stating: "Only if the Bible is in error am I wrong; and I say that to every preacher in town."
 During one interview he made a declaration that dramatically demonstrated his level of confidence: "[I]f there were a king in this country and I could gamble with my life, I would stake my life on Rosh Hashana 88."
 (ETV p.
 93)